-Recently, many of us have made the switch from our familiar classrooms to some form of a virtual setting.
-If you’re new to distance learning or hybrid models, you might be wondering how to facilitate virtual learning circles and other forms of virtual peer-based discussion.
-In this blog post, I’ll share some advice on how to run online discussions, as well as some apps and programs that work best for online book clubs.
+At some point in the pandemic, many of us made the switch from our familiar classrooms to some form of online learning.
+If you’re new to distance learning, you might be wondering how to facilitate online learning circles and virtual peer-based discussion.
+This blog post will share advice on how to run online discussions.
+I also have some great recommendations for apps and programs that work best for online literature circles.

-But before diving into these strategies for distance learning, I’d first like to share some information I came across while researching online literature circles.
-My initial intention was to simply compensate for what I thought were some of the shortcomings of online discussions: thelack of human connection, the fragmented flow of conversation, the inorganic setting – these were all aspects of virtual discussions that seemed like disadvantages to me.
-But experts argued otherwise.
+This blog post started while I was trying to find solutions for the shortcomings of online literature circles.
+The lack of human connection, the fragmented flow of conversation, the inorganic setting – these were all aspects of virtual literature circles that seemed like disadvantages to me.
+But experts argue otherwise.

-It didn’t take much to shift my perspective on virtual literature circles, especially given that many of our students spend a significant amount of their time socializing online anyway.
-With this information in mind, I began to recognize how some of the shortcomings of live literature circle meetings were actually mitigated by the implementation of a virtual setting.
+It didn’t take much to shift my perspective on virtual literature circles.
+Many of our students spend a significant amount of their time socializing online anyway.
+With this in mind, I began to see how some disadvantages of literature circles were actually avoided by moving them online.

-It made me think of a letter written to me by one of my most intelligent students, who was frankly upset that her reluctance to enter a large conversation with her entire class was reflecting poorly on her transcript.
-I sympathized with her, but I never considered implementing a virtual discussion to diversify the opportunities for students to engage with their peers.
+It made me think of a letter written to me by one of my most intelligent students.
+She was upset that her shyness was reflecting poorly on her transcript.
+I sympathized with her, but I never considered trying a virtual discussion.
+I never thought to diversify opportunities for students to engage with their peers.

-I’m not here today to convince you that we should move away from in-person literature circles forever; instead, I’d like to share with you how you could best facilitate virtual book clubs or online conversations.
-Whether you’re considering online literature circles to diversify your approach, or you’re responding to changes within the education system and society at large – this blog post is for you.
+I’m not here today to convince you that we should move away from in-person literature circles forever; instead, I’d like to share with you how you can use virtual literature circles to your advantage.

-How To Assign Novels for Virtual Literature Circles
+How To Assign Novels for Online Literature Circles

 The first challenge with facilitating literature circles online is finding a way to distribute books to your students.
-If you’re teaching in-person or meeting through a hybrid model, students simply need to know which day you’ll be selecting and distributing books so that they can either participate or make prearrangements if they are planning to be absent.
-If you are teaching virtually, there are different approaches you can take to ensure that students have a text to work with.
+If you’re teaching in person or meeting through a hybrid model, this process is easier.
+But if you are teaching virtually, there are a few different ways to get books into students’ hands.

 Your first option is to check with a library.
 Your local library may offer e-book services for the general public.
 If you’re lucky, they may even have book sets to lend out.
-Additionally, your school library may also have a catalogue of e-books, or subscriptions to a selection of digital library companies.
+Additionally, your school library may also have a catalog of e-books or subscriptions to a selection of digital library companies.

-OverDrive hosts a vast collection of digital books that meet the interest level of a wide range of readers and offers texts in several different languages.
+OverDrive hosts a vast collection of digital books that meet the interest level of a wide range of readers.
+They also offer texts in several different languages.
 This platform is ideal if you are looking to launch an e-book catalog for your entire school or organization.
 With a model like OverDrive, your library can choose to purchase specific e-books and access them forever.

 If you’re looking to accommodate students with learning disabilities, there are a number of platforms specifically designed to support students with special needs.
 Audible is a great option for students who would like audio readings of the novels read as a class.
 Bookshare also offers a wide range of accommodations for students with print disabilities.

 For asynchronous literature circles, you can replace the real-time meetings with forum posts or student-initiated question prompts, and provide deadlines to keep students on track.
-Although this is a different approach to our typical understanding of a book club, there are actually a number of advantages to asynchronous study models.
+Although this is an unusual approach, there are actually a number of advantages to asynchronous online literature circles.
 Research conducted by Kennesaw State University concludes that “since asynchronous discussions were not real-time chats, students could continue to revisit their ideas in a recursive thought process.”
-Additionally, Students can also have an archive of each discussion to revisit during a summative assessment preparation.
+Additionally, students can also have an archive of each discussion to revisit during a summative assessment preparation.

-While certain learning platforms offer built-in functions to encourage conversations, you may find your students wanting something more personal and immersive to support their literature circle discussions.
+Certain learning platforms offer built-in functions to encourage conversations.
+But you may find your students wanting more personal and immersive apps to support their online literature circle discussions.
 Here are a few digital tools for facilitating virtual discussions:

-Padlet: Padlet is a free app to share content and build custom pages for multiple purposes.
-Padlet would be ideal for asynchronous literature circle sessions so that students have time to contribute to the Padlet page and respond to other classmates’ posts.
+Padlet is a free app to share content and build custom pages for multiple purposes.
+This app would be ideal for asynchronous literature circle sessions.
+Students have time to contribute to the Padlet page and respond to other classmates’ posts.
 For a great demonstration on how to use Padlet, check out this instructional video.

-Flipgrid: Flipgrid is another free way to engage students, but this time using video as a medium to express thoughts and listen to responses.
+Flipgrid is another free app to engage online literature circles.
+This app uses video to express thoughts and listen to responses.
 Flipgrid is useful for asynchronous meetings and ideal for class-wide prompts from the teacher.

-Zoom: Zoom has gained recent popularity within classrooms and workspaces alike.
-Zoom is a video-based conference system that offers students the ability to mute their microphones, hide their cameras, and type responses in a conference chat.
+Zoom is a video-based conference software.
+It allows students to mute their microphones, hide their cameras, and type responses in a conference chat.
 They can also share documents with one another and screen share.
-My favorite tool with Zoom is the ability to create “breakout groups” within a conference – you can use this feature for meeting as a class for synchronous learning, and designating time for literature circles before gathering again for consolidating activities or question prompts.
+My favorite tool with Zoom is the ability to create “breakout groups” within a conference.
+You can use this feature while incorporating your online literature circles into synchronous learning.
+After ending the breakout rooms, you can gather again for consolidating activities or discussion prompts.

-Google Meet: Similar to Zoom, Google Meet provides real-time meetings with options for video, audio, and text communication.
-Google Meet includes a great schedule feature, which offers you the ability to create separate links for each literature circle group.
+Similar to Zoom, Google Meet provides real-time meetings with options for video, audio, and text communication.
+This software includes a great schedule feature, which offers you the ability to create separate links for each literature circle group.
 Google Meet also provides a free call-in option for students without computer access, or for days when the internet gives out.

-YoTeach!: YoTeach! creates a teacher-moderated chat room for students to meet synchronously and discuss their novels.
+YoTeach! creates a teacher-moderated chat room for students to meet synchronously and discuss their novels.
 This program is easy to set up and offers interactive features to promote discussion.
-YoTeach! is a great option for engaging students without face-to-face contact, but can pose a challenge for those who may struggle with reading.
+YoTeach! is a great option for engaging students without face-to-face contact, but can pose a challenge for students who aren’t confident readers.